Jesper-dev/Jesper-dev/README.md

 # Nice to meet you! 👋

 ## About me
 My name is Jesper Pettersson and i'm currently studying front-end development at KYH in Stockholm.
-My goal is to become a fullstack developer or an MERN stack developer.
+My goal is to become a fullstack developer.

 ### Languages and tools:
 - HTML